 It also found that fewer small businesses in Britain are heading to high street banks to get finance, which is something the FSB believes chancellor George Osbourne should address in his Budget on March 20th.

-The overall number of firms applying for finance fell to 20 per cent in the first quarter of 2013, down from 23 per cent at the same time last year.
+The overall number of accounting firms applying for finance fell to 20 per cent in the first quarter of 2013, down from 23 per cent at the same time last year.
 Furthermore, only 41 per cent had their applications for cash accepted, which is down from 44.5 per cent year-on-year.

 “This is something which must be addressed at the Budget.
 A clear plan for the Business Bank must be put in place to increase help ease access to finance and to boost competition in the sector,” Mr Walker added.

 The FSB has said that the Business Bank should have a core focus on micro-business finance, long-term and high-risk loan applications and advice.
 As a result, it should offer increased competition in the market and promote the use of non-bank finance among small firms.

 Also Read: Top 5 Tax Tips for Individuals Tax Payers